kuzzleio/sdk-jvm/doc/1/controllers/collection/get-mapping/index.md

 ## Returns

-Returns a `ConcurrentHashMap<String, Any?>` representing the collection mapping.
+Returns a `ConcurrentHashMap<String, Any?>` representing the collection mappings.

 ## Usage